-Restoration House of Greater Kansas City offers long-term, residential housing with the nation’s most comprehensive programs and services for adult women and minor girl survivors of human trafficking.
+Restoration House of Greater Kansas City offers long-term, residential housing with faith-based restorative programs and services for adult women and minor girl survivors of human trafficking.

 R|H endeavors to heal adult women and minor girl survivors of human trafficking, and in the process restore their

 - Their HOPE for a better tomorrow, and

 - their trust that LOVE is unconditional and not transactional.